danilovsergei/network-dispatcher/README.md

 and mount the same share through ssh tunnel when everywhere else. \

 * Listens to WIFI connect/disconnect events
-* Provides convenient way to automatically mount network share when at home or remote location
+* Provides convenient way to [automatically mount network share when at home or remote location](#script-mountsumount-local-and-remote-cifs-share-based-on-location).
 * Allows to specify configurable scripts per event.
 See the [Usage section](#usage) for more details
-* Provides filters by mac address to run scripts in the specific locations.
+* Provides [filters by mac address](#script-mountsumount-local-cifs-share-using-filter) to run scripts in the specific locations.
 * Includes tested scripts to properly mount and umount network shares on connects/disconnects.
 See the [Usage section](#usage) for more details